amygdala/tensorflow-workshop/INSTALL.md

 # Installation instructions for the TensorFlow workshop

+You can set up for the workshop in two different ways -- installing the necessary packages into a virtual environment, or running a docker container.

+## Virtual environment-based installation

-## Install Conda + Python 3 to use as your local virtual environment
+### Install Conda + Python 3 to use as your local virtual environment

 Anaconda is a Python distribution that includes a large number of standard numeric and scientific computing packages.
 Anaconda uses a package manager called "conda" that has its own environment system similar to Virtualenv.

 Install the version of Conda that **uses Python 3.5** by default.
 Follow the instructions [here](https://www.continuum.io/downloads).
 The [miniconda version](http://conda.pydata.org/miniconda.html) should suffice.

-## Install TensorFlow into a Conda environment
+### Install TensorFlow into a Conda environment

 Follow the instructions [on the TensorFlow site](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html#anaconda-environment-installation) to create a Conda environment, *activate* it, and use pip to install TensorFlow within it.
 When following these instructions, be sure to use the Python 3 variant for both environment creation and in grabbing the TensorFlow .whl file.

 Remember to activate this environment in all the terminal windows you use during this workshop.

-## Install some Python packages
+### Install some Python packages

 With your conda environment activated, install the following packages: